phedayat/python-scripts/README.md

 This project is meant to test my skills and to recreate the Graham Scan convex hull algorithm (via [The Algorithm Design Manual](http://www.algorist.com/)).

-* `graphicalHull.py`: This is the main file that runs convex hull-related processes.
+* `graphicalHull.py`: This is the main file that runs a Graham Scan.
 Not to be confused with `main.py`, which is an outdated main file for this project.
 * `point.py`: The class that defines a point.
 * `main.py`: An outdated main file from the beginning of this project.
 Instead of a Graham Scan, `main.py` is attempting to perform a Jarvis March; however, there are problems with it and it doesn't always catch all the points within the convex hull.
 Might return to fix it later.